imclab/liz/README.md

     node server.js --GOOGLE_CLIENT_ID id --GOOGLE_CLIENT_SECRET secret --NOREPLY_EMAIL email --NOREPLY_PASSWORD password

-Here NOREPLY_EMAIL and NOREPLY_PASSWORD must be the credentials of a gmail account.
+The arguments NOREPLY_EMAIL and NOREPLY_PASSWORD are optional, and are the credentials of a gmail account.
+If provided, this account is used to send confirmation emails on behalv of Liz.

-Note that CLIENT_ID and CLIENT_SECRET must be retrieved from the [Google Developers Console](https://console.developers.google.com/).
+The arguments CLIENT_ID and CLIENT_SECRET are required.
+They have to be retrieved from the [Google Developers Console](https://console.developers.google.com/).
 You will have to:

 - Create a project there.